 It’s a sad fact today that a lot of electronic devices become obsolete before they break.
 I can’t even remember how many perfectly good components have ended up in the recycle bin because they simply didn’t work the way I wanted them to.
 They were too slow, had the wrong kind of plugs, or just didn’t have some capability I needed.
 This is unfortunately a very common situation.

 Yet, a lot of people have this strange desire to hold onto old satellite TV equipment forever.
 Maybe it’s because back in the 1990s and 2000s, these boxes cost upwards of $1,000.
 Maybe it’s just because there’s “nothing wrong” with the thing, or maybe it’s the perfect size for a niche shelf you have.
-Maybe you bought the receiver as part of an RV or marine satellite system before the last recession kicked in and you thought it would last forever.
+Perhaps you bought the receiver as part of an RV or marine satellite system before the last recession kicked in and you thought it would last forever.

 Sad news, though, nothing lasts forever.